 Nevertheless, the terrain, saturated by the monsoon rains, bursts with vibrant greenery, offering enchanting panoramas at every turn.
 As the days progress, the weather improves steadily, with late September boasting clear skies and sunny days ideal for trekking.

-October is the best time for the Annapurna Circuit trek.
+October is the good time for the Annapurna Circuit trek.
 This month offers a blend of stable weather and breathtaking vistas.

 With minimal to no rainfall, October promises unobstructed views of the majestic mountains as clear skies prevail throughout the region.
 The moderate climate makes trekking much more delightful.